 There are lots of perks to this job:

 - in-depth training by Museum staff

-- options for participation in programs, depending on special interests: astronomy, Chumash culture, paleontology, birds, insects, mammals or marine life
+- options for participation in programs, depending on special interests: astronomy, Chumash culture, paleontology, birds, insects, oceanography, mammals or marine life

 - monthly programs providing continuing education